 In the event of an incident where the driver is unresponsive, Nextbase Emergency SOS can alert the emergency services as to your location and approved personal details.
 This ensures emergency services can respond quickly without relying on other road users – essential support when driving on rural or quiet roads.

 When an incident is detected, the Emergency SOS system will go through an anti-false-positive master process.
 If this master process completes, the phone enters a ‘beacon’ mode, where if the phone remains still or is unanswered then the emergency alert is sent.

 The emergency alert that is sent to the integrator and emergency services includes GPS location and heading as standard, but also other personal details such as medical history, blood type and allergies.

 Subscription to Emergency SOS

 Requires compatible smartphone and country availability.
-Payable subscription required in year two+.
+Payable subscription required after free trial period.